top of page

 Most salary continuance agreements include a mitigation clause, meaning:

-If you find a new job, your old employer can reduce or stop your remaining payments.
+• If you find a new job, your old employer can reduce or stop your remaining payments.

-Many agreements require you to report new employment.
+• Many agreements require you to report new employment.

-Failure to report can result in the employer demanding repayment of amounts beyond your statutory minimums.
+• Failure to report can result in the employer demanding repayment of amounts beyond your statutory minimums.

-Often, employers claw back at least 50% of the remaining amount owed.
+• Often, employers claw back at least 50% of the remaining amount owed.

-Salary Continuance vs Severance: Which Is Better?
+Salary Continuance vs. Severance: Which Is Better?

-There is no universal “best” option.
+When comparing salary continuance vs severance, there is no universal "best" option.
 The right structure depends on your priorities and goals:

-Goal | Better Option |
+| Goal | Better Option |

-Certainty and full control | Lump-sum severance |
+| Certainty and full control | Lump-sum severance |

-Lower tax hit (RRSP rollover) | Lump-sum severance |
+| Lower tax hit (RRSP rollover) | Lump-sum severance |

-Regular cash flow | Salary continuance |
+| Regular cash flow | Salary continuance |

-(Usually) No reporting if re-employed | Lump-sum severance |
+| (Usually) No reporting if re-employed | Lump-sum severance |

-(Usually) Continuance of benefits, pension | Salary continuance |
+| (Usually) Continuance of benefits, pension | Salary continuance |

 Most employees prefer lump-sum severance because it ends the relationship cleanly and avoids reporting obligations.